Wasserstein-2 Generative Networks: An End-to-end Non-Minimax Algorithm

 \item \textbf{Inverse Generative Property} (mapping $(g^{\ddagger})^{-1}=\nabla\overline{\psi^{\ddagger}}$ pushes $\mathbb{Q}$ to be $O(\epsilon)$-close to $\mathbb{P}$)

 \end{enumerate}

 \end{theorem}

-Informally, Theorem \ref{thm-main} states that the better we approximate correlations between $\mathbb{P}$ and $\mathbb{Q}$ by discriminators $\psi^{\dagger},\overline{\psi^{\ddagger}}$, the closer we expect generated distributions $g^{\dagger}\circ \mathbb{P}$ and $(g^{\ddagger})^{-1}\circ \mathbb{Q}$ to be to $\mathbb{Q}$ and $\mathbb{P}$ respectively in the $\mathbb{W}_{2}$ sense.
+Informally, Theorem \ref{thm-main} states that the better we approximate correlations between $\mathbb{P}$ and $\mathbb{Q}$ by potentials $\psi^{\dagger},\overline{\psi^{\ddagger}}$, the closer we expect generated distributions $g^{\dagger}\circ \mathbb{P}$ and $(g^{\ddagger})^{-1}\circ \mathbb{Q}$ to be to $\mathbb{Q}$ and $\mathbb{P}$ respectively in the $\mathbb{W}_{2}$ sense.
 We prove Theorem \ref{thm-main} and provide extra discussion on smoothness and strong convexity in Section \ref{sec-proof}.
-Additionally, we derive Theorem \ref{thm-main-easy} which states analogous generative properties for the mapping obtained by the base method \eqref{base-w2-optimization} with single discriminator and no regularization.
+Additionally, we derive Theorem \ref{thm-main-easy} which states analogous generative properties for the mapping obtained by the base method \eqref{base-w2-optimization} with single potential and no regularization.

 Due to the Forward Generative property of Theorem \ref{thm-main}, one may view the optimization of regularized correlations \eqref{main-objective} as a process of minimizing $\mathbb{W}_{2}^{2}$ between the forward generated $g^{\dagger}\circ \mathbb{P}$ and true $\mathbb{Q}$ distributions (same applies to the inverse property).
 Wasserstein-2 distance prevents \textbf{mode dropping} for distant modes due to the quadratic cost.
 See the experiment in Figure \ref{fig:100gau} in Appendix \ref{sec-exp-toy}.